speedb-io/documentation/rocksdb-basics.md

 * Space Amplification -- keeping multiple versions of the same key increases the amount of space taken by SST files
 * Write Amplification -- compacting too frequently a range of keys increases the amount of data being written to disk, harming disk endurance and eating into the disk I/O bandwidth
-* Read Amplification -- more overlapping sorted runs means more checks on every get, incurring more slow disk read I/O
+* Read Amplification -- more overlapping sorted runs means more checks on every GET, incurring more slow disk read I/O

 #### &#x20;Leveled compaction

-A compaction strategy which chooses an entire level once certain conditions are met (mostly when the level reaches its size limit), and compacts it into a lower level by choosing the overlapping files from the lower level and combining them.
+A compaction strategy chooses an entire level once certain conditions are met (mainly, when the level reaches its size limit), and compacts it into a lower level by choosing the overlapping files from the lower level and combining them.

-Since on L0 the SST files are just dumps of the data from the memtable, it doesn’t constitute a single sorted run and files can (and usually do) overlap, which effectively adds more “levels” that a Get request needs to check.
-As a result, workloads that care about read performance should keep the amount of files in L 0 to a minimum.
+Since on L0 the SST files are just dumps of the data from the memtable, it doesn’t constitute a single sorted run and files can (and usually do) overlap, which effectively adds more “levels” that a GET request needs to check.
+As a result, workloads that care about read performance should keep the number of files in L 0 to a minimum.

 <figure><img src=".gitbook/assets/Screen Shot 2023-06-05 at 9.30.00.png" alt="" width="231"><figcaption></figcaption></figure>